wjakob/hdrmerge/README.md

       --rotate arg (=0)          Rotate the output image by 90, 180 or 270 degrees

-      --single                   Write EXR files in single precision instead of half precision?
+      --format arg (=half)       Choose the desired output file format -- one of 'half' (OpenEXR, 16 bit HDR / half precision), 'single' (OpenEXR, 32 bit / single precision), 'jpeg' (libjpeg, 8 bit LDR for convenience)

-      --output arg (=output.exr) Name of the output file in OpenEXR format
+      --output arg (=output.exr) Name of the output file in OpenEXR format.
+When only a single RAW file is processed, its name is used by default (with the ending replaced by .exr/.jpeg

     Note that all options can also be specified permanently by creating a text file named 'hdrmerge.cfg' in the current directory.
 It should contain options